-After successfully completing the INP while interning, the internship site name will become part of the student’s academic record and appear on the student's transcript as course number INTR 7xx.
+After successfully completing the INP while interning, the internship site name will become part of the student’s academic record and appear on the transcript as course number INTR 7xx.

-Several academic disciplines allow or require the internship notation program to fulfill their majors' graduation requirements, including Policy Studies (Law & Policy and Policy Management), Environmental Studies, Women's & Gender Studies, and Archaeology (for those not doing excavation fieldwork), International Business & Management, and the Health Studies Certificate, and the Social Innovation and Entrepreneurship Certificate.
+Several academic disciplines allow or require the internship notation program to fulfill their graduation requirements, including Policy Studies (Law & Policy and Policy Management), Educational Studies, Women's & Gender Studies, and Archaeology (for those not doing excavation fieldwork), International Business & Management, the Health Studies Certificate, and the Social Innovation and Entrepreneurship Certificate.

 - Internships must be at least 8 weeks and 80 hours in length and occur during an academic semester or summer.